libretro/RetroArch/ios/README.md

 iTunes File Sharing is enabled on RetroArch.
 You can simply drag your rom files into the RetroArch app.
 They will be available the next time you launch the app.

 Alternatively, you can use something like [iExplorer](http://www.macroplant.com/iexplorer) to manually copy files over.
-Doing this will give you the benefit of being able to use diretories, since iTunes File Sharing does not support directories.
+Doing this will give you the benefit of being able to use directories, since iTunes File Sharing does not support directories.

 ## BTstack (Jailbreak only)